-Note: For the two latter options, previous output file is updated with the latest trajectories.
-Thus, in case of temporarily no update (continued cloud systems, or no cloud activity during a short period), user has to take care that output file is not removed by Task Manager monitoring cleaning tasks.
+For the two latter options, previous output file is updated with the latest trajectories.
+If there is, for example, no cloud activity during a short period, file won't be updated and not removed by Task Manager monitoring cleaning tasks.

-3.3.3 CTRAJ content
+3.3.4 CTRAJ content